-Up until now Copyright License Agency License Fees around the world have been paid for by Public and Private Business Sector Employers for non monitored usage of Content.
+Up until now License Agency Fees around the world have been paid for by Public and Private Business Sector Employers for the non monitored usage of Content.
 These Fees are then distributed randomly to Content Authors.
-With the new model, making payments to the Copyright License Agency does the Academic Attendee (Academic Sector, Joint Academic Classification of Subjects – JACS) who contributes through Student Grant deduction whilst the Public and Private Sector Business Employee (Trade Sector, International Standard Industrial Classification – ISIC) contributes through Salary deduction.
-This way, the Licensee logs onto and has access to the License Agency Content Database and one can monitor who sees what and the payments to the Authors can be remunerated accordingly.
-This is the only way one can collect and distribute License Agency Fees conveniently - and this may need to be treated in the Parliament.
+With the New Model, making payments to the License Agency does the Academic Attendee who contributes through Student Grant deduction whilst the Public and Private Sector Business Employee who would contribute by way of a Subscription Fee or Tax.
+This way, the Licensee logs onto and has access to the License Agency Content Database, and one can monitor who sees what, and the payments to the Authors can be effected rightfully.
+This is the only way one can collect and distribute License Agency Fees rightfully - and this may need to be treated in Parliament.